C H U R C H R E F O R M S E R I E S

 And that’s why one should always be suspicious of the cry-wolf accusation of anti-semitism, as “Jews” are not even Semites.

-“…it is impossible to change the genetic make-up from Caucasian to Semitic.
-Which automatically nullifies their claim to be returning to Israel, the land of their forebears, because their forebears were never in Biblical Israel,” explained Benjamin Disraeli, a former Jew himself and a Victorian Prime Minister of Great Britain, referring to the Jews who were migrating from Russia and Eastern Europe.
+“…it is impossible to change the genetic make-up from Caucasian to Semitic; which automatically nullifies their claim to be returning to Israel, the land of their forebears, because their forebears were never in Biblical Israel,” explained Benjamin Disraeli, a former Jew who converted to Christianity and a Victorian Prime Minister of Great Britain, referring to his fellow Ashkenazim who were migrating from Russia and Eastern Europe to Palestine, with a view to turning the Arab country into Israel.

 (As submitted to us by Mr. Larry Silverstein)